sleepyboy123/SleepyTyperJS/README.md

 # SleepyTyperJS
-Typing game made using JS
+A typing game created using Vanilla JS